 My given name is Dejan but on the air I go by "Dan".
 I was born in 1968.
-I work as a professor of Theoretical and Applied Mechanics at University "Sv.
+I work as a professor of Theoretical Mechanics at the University "Sv.
 Kliment Ohridski" of Bitola, Macedonia.

-Like most Eastern-European HAMs of my age, I started my radio amateur activity by joining a radio club, in 1979.
+Like most East European HAMs of my age, I started my radio amateur activity by joining a radio club, in 1979.
 It was shortly after watching the movie "Si tous les gars du monde... / If All the Guys in the World..."
-(1956), a filmed story about a lifesaving operation at sea and amateur radio solidarity.
+(1956), a filmed story about a lifesaving operation at sea and radio amateur solidarity.
 (You will not regret after watching this movie!)

-I made my first QSOs from the local radio club YU5CEF at age 14 in 1982.
+I made my first QSOs from the local radio club YU5CEF (now Z37CEF) at age 14 in 1982.
 As a novice club operator, I was restricted to 80/40 m, CW only operations for a couple of years.
 First individually licensed as YU5RQ in 1987, and updated to Z31RQ in 1991.
 In the first years of activity, I was operating with a home made equipment (tube based, 300W).
 I was QRV from 160 m to 70 cm, including MS end EME (signing as Z30B).
 On VHF most equipment - the antenna system, high power amplifier, preamplifier - was home built.

 After a decade of inactivity due to family and job duties, I came back to the HF bands in 2011.
 Nowadays, I am primarily interested in working DX on 80 through 6 meters, mostly on CW.
-My other hobbies include mountain hiking, recreational flying, aircraft and boat building, robotics and learning foreign languages.
+My other hobbies include mountain hiking, recreational flying, aircraft and boat building, robotics and learning foreign and programming languages.

 This is my current equipment list (the stuff I am actually using):